 Many of the reasons behind these projects stem directly from student feedback, such as the need for more study space and better technical resources.
 Other key factors address sustainability, such as improving energy efficiency and reducing our carbon emissions.

 While these projects focus on our long-term ambitions, we will be taking great care to minimise the risk of disruption for students currently studying at the University.

 Investment so far

-We are now investing an additional £200 million into improving our campus facilities, which includes upgrading existing facilities and creating brand new ones.
-This exciting programme of capital investment projects will be known as 2026: TRANSFORM
+We are now investing over £200 million into improving our campus facilities, which includes upgrading existing facilities and creating brand new ones.
+This exciting programme of capital investment projects is known as 2026: TRANSFORM

 Our 2026: TRANSFORM programme is ambitious in scope, but we are making progress against our goals.
 Take a look at the projects we have completed so far.